-MILITARY SUFT.
+MILITARY BUIT.

-As I received an introduction, he gave me the military salute, and told Mrs. Mott I was a Yankee, and then laughed quite heartily.
+a Yankee, and then laughed quite heartily.
 He called for, and conversed with me for some time, quite plainly, and in rather a jocose style.
 At the close of our conversation ne laughed again.
-The next face I saw was that of a young lady, recognized by Mr. Phillips of Keosauqua, Io., as his daughter Orra.
-He conversed with her for some time, then said:
+The next face I saw was that of a voung lady, recognized by Mr. Paillips of Keosauqua, Io., as his daughter Orra.
+He conversed with her for some time, part of a photograph of her which I had seen and critically examined, while at his house.